Ph.D. in Operations Research | NC State OR

 Final Defense

-• Fulfill all other conditions required of the Graduate School
+• Fulfill all other conditions required by the Graduate School.

-You must pass a final oral examination conducted by your advisory committee.
-You must show that your work meets the scholarly and originality standards required by the University for awarding a Doctor of Philosophy degree.
+To earn your Doctor of Philosophy degree, a final oral examination conducted by your advisory committee is required.
+You must demonstrate that your work meets the scholarly and originality standards.

-Unanimous approval by the advisory committee is required for passing an oral examination.
+Unanimous approval by the advisory committee is required to pass the oral examination.
 Such approval may be conditioned on satisfactory completion of additional work.
 Failure of the examination terminates your graduate study unless your advisory committee unanimously recommends re-examination.
 Only one re-examination is permitted, and at least one semester must elapse before the re-examination is held.

 Submission of Dissertation